Cluster 12

 UCSC Department of Physics

-Summary: This cluster focuses on the scattering interactions of particles and electromagnetic waves with matter as well as their use in science and engineering.
+Summary: This cluster focuses on the scattering interaction between matter with matter and light with matter as well as their use in science.
 The most common techniques include X-ray and neutron scattering and diffraction.
-This topic is covered broadly from the fundamental theory to the experimental applications performed by scientists to the effects seen in everyday life.
-The importance of scattering and diffraction to materials research in the fields of physics, chemistry, and engineering will be emphasized.
+This topic is covered broadly from the fundamental mathematical theory to the experimental applications performed by scientists to the effects seen in everyday life.
+The importance of scattering and diffraction in the fields of physics and chemistry will be emphasized.
+The syllabus will include lectures, labs, field trips (e.g. SSRL), etc.

 All students in this cluster will be enrolled in the following courses: